NicholasMoser/GNTool/README.md

 ### How it Works

 There are multiple steps involved in the execution of this program.
-First, the contents of the ISO are dumped to the compressed folder in the workspace.
-The contents are then copied to the uncompressed folder.
-In the uncompressed folder each FPK is uncompressed using a PRS uncompression algorithm.
+First, the contents of the ISO are dumped to the `compressed` folder in the workspace.
+The contents are then copied to the `uncompressed` folder.
+In the `uncompressed` folder, each FPK is uncompressed using a PRS uncompression algorithm.
+The FPKs in the `uncompressed` folder are then deleted.
+This will leave the `compressed` folder as the compressed version of the game files and the `uncompressed` folder as the uncompressed version of the game files.

 When you are ready to rebuild the ISO, only modified files are repacked.
-Original FPK archive files are preserved if untouched.
-The software is able to know which files have changed by comparing each file to its expected [CRC32 value](https://en.wikipedia.org/wiki/Cyclic_redundancy_check).
+This is the benefit of keeping the `compressed` folder, the original FPKs are maintained in the workspace state.
+GNTool calculates which files have changed by comparing each file to its expected [CRC32 value](https://en.wikipedia.org/wiki/Cyclic_redundancy_check).

-A recommended modification for the dol file is patch an issue with audio file offsets in the fst.bin.
-Since the fst.bin may be rewritten with new file sizes, it is possible that audio file offsets change in that file.
-There is a line of code in GNT4 that checks that the offets end with either 0x0000 or 0x8000.
-I'm not entirely sure of the purpose of this line of code, but it seems to be safe to remove.

 ## Logging

 This tool has logging implemented with it to allow easier debugging of issues.
-To access the logs, go to your home directory and look for a log file that starts with fpk (fpkjava0.log.0 for example).
+To access the logs, go to your home directory (e.g. `C:\Users\yourname`) and look for a log file that starts with fpk (fpkjava0.log.0 for example).
 This tool will store 5 log files at a time with different numbers at the end for each instance.
 Make sure to include all of these for any bug reports.

 ## Contributing